ibm-messaging/cp4i-mq-samples/README.md

 **I want to thank Callum Jackson, from MQ Development, for his help and guidance when producing this repository.**

+**Thanks also to Arnauld Desprets, IBM Integration Architect, for reviewing this repository and providing insightful feedback.**

 ## Further reading

 Max Kahan wrote a set of tutorials on MQ and TLS.
 They are not based on OpenShift/CP4I, but will give you a very good understanding of the subject: